CahanLab/singleCellNet/README.md

 # singleCellNet

 ### Introduction
-See [CellNet](https://github.com/pcahan1/CellNet) for an introduction and bulk RNA-Seq version.
-Here, we illustrate how to make single cell classifiers.
+See [CellNet](https://github.com/pcahan1/CellNet) for an introduction to CellNet, how to use it on bulk RNA-Seq, and how to analyze scRNA-Seq data with classifiers trained on bulk RNA-Seq.
+Here, we illustrate how to cluster single cell RNA-Seq data, build single cell classifiers based on the clustering results, and use these classifiers to assign 'cell identity' to scNRA-Seq data.

 #### Processing pipeline